aws/aws-sdk-php/docs/migration-guide.rst

 Migration Guide
 ===============

-This guide shows how to migrate your code to use the new AWS SDK for PHP 2 and how the new SDK differs from the first version of the SDK.
+This guide shows how to migrate your code to use the new AWS SDK for PHP and how the new SDK differs from the AWS SDK for PHP - Version 1.

 Introduction
 ------------